119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 3. Airbags

 Airbags are one of the most expensive safety elements in a car.
-Since new airbags can cost hundreds of dollars, many repair shops and car owners opt for used ones.
+Since new airbags are costly, many repair shops and car owners prefer buying used ones.
 A steering wheel airbag typically sells for $50 to $200, while passenger-side airbags go for $100 to $300.
 Side curtain airbags can bring in $75 to $250.
 However, due to safety concerns and regulations, some jurisdictions may have restrictions on selling used airbags.

 4. Doors

 Car doors are among the most commonly replaced parts, especially for vehicles that are damaged in accidents.
-If your car’s doors are in good condition, selling them separately can be valuable.
+If your car’s doors are in good condition, selling them separately can fetch a good price.
 In Canada, used car doors can sell for $200 to $600, depending on the make, model, and condition.
 Body shops, DIY car enthusiasts, and auto recyclers often buy doors for replacements.
 Selling doors with intact locks, handles, and power window mechanisms can increase their value.

 5. Bumpers